-Using your device's normal methods to access a wireless network, connect to UU_Wireless.
+Using your device's normal methods to access a wireless network, connect to Union's wireless network.
 There is no password.

-As a faculty member, you will have access to the course shell after the course is created by the registrar in the central administrative database (Ellucian Colleague) and you are assigned to it.
+As a faculty member, once you have completed required Moodlerooms training, you will have access to the course shell after the course is created by the registrar in the central administrative database (Ellucian Colleague) and you are assigned to it.
 This typically occurs well in advance of the start of the term.

-WebAdvisor is the system you will use to enter grades, review your pay advices, view budget information, etc. Learn more about WebAdvisor.
+WebAdvisor is the system you will use to enter mid-term and final grades, review your pay advices, view budget information, etc. Learn more about WebAdvisor.

 Ellucian Colleague is the university's administration information system.
 It is used to store and process grades, alumni records, financial transactions, etc. Students and employees can view approved information using WebAdvisor services.
 Employees who need to perform advanced work in Colleague must be approved for this level of access.
 Learn more about these enterprise-level systems.

 ServiceU is the university's event management system.
 It is used to reserve room/spaces for approved university events.
 Access to ServiceU is typically assigned to the support person in each area responsible for scheduling the area's resources.
 If you believe you need access to ServiceU, contact IT.

 Pharos360 is the university's student retention system.
 Access to this system is coordinated by Student Services.

 Learn about information/training resources offered by the University.

 If you want to reserve a lab for an entire term, your department chair or dean needs to indicate that when submitting course information to the Academic Center (Registrar) for the upcoming semester/year.